Close Menu

 – Said McClure.

 According to the researchers, dairying — and especially cheese and fermented milk products — may have opened northern European areas for farming because it reduced infant mortality and allowed for earlier weaning, decreasing the birth interval and potentially increasing population.
-It also supplied a storable form of nutrition for adults, because the fermentation of cheese and yogurt reduce the lactose content of milk products, making it palatable for adults as well as children.
+It also supplied a storable form of nutrition for adults, because the fermentation of cheese and yogurt reduces the lactose content of milk products, making it palatable for adults as well as children.

 With a food source that could buffer the risk of farming in colder northern climates, farmers could expand their territories.